 Release Date: 11/17/2017

 Despite the poor assembly instructions, I also had an issue with the U-bolt clamp being bent and I had to re-bend the prongs with a hammer.
 The piece of metal that the vertical bar locks onto was bent outwards either in shipping or manufacturing.
-Once you lock the vertical bar into place you can adjust the height with two large thumb screws.
+Once you lock the vertical bar into a place you can adjust the height with two large thumbscrews.
 I was able to attach my Thrustmaster TH8A shifter with four bolts to the shifter addon and the petals fit nicely on the bottom bracket.
 The wheel plate allows for some tilting and so do the petals.
 You can tilt them down as needed.
 It’s kind of a pain because multiple bolts need to be adjusted for this tilting.
-A pull down locking bolt mechanism would have been much more conveinent.
+A pull-down locking bolt mechanism would have been much more convenient.

 Once everything was set up I used cable ties to secure the cables down and I plugged everything in.
 When I put my feet on the pedals I noticed the first issue: the brake pedal is behind the vertical bar if you have three pedals.
 This isn’t a huge issue as your leg is slightly bent sideways, but you can’t have your legs straight or you will never reach your brake pedal.
 The last issue I ran into is folding the stand down it rests on the brake pedal and can’t lie flat I don’t know if this is an oversight, but it doesn’t fold up quite like advertised and stays open about 45 degrees, so don’t expect to store it under anything.
 I personally bought this as I was tired of attaching everything to my desk when I wanted to play.
 I can now drag this over and just plug everything in.